Potassium Content of Food / High potasium, Low Potassium: Information Xchange at Stuartxchange

 Ketchup (tbsp)

-Potato (one, baked or broiled; 10 fries, half cup mashed
+10 fries, or half cup mashed

 Pumpkin